joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 ## Bootstrapping

+- How close are we to our users?
 - Did our UX researchers do a market research or interviewed users?
 - Have we got mockups ready to be implemented?
-- Have we got a memo/documentation about the product's vision?
+- Any memo/documentation about the product's vision?
-- Have we got product document with the specification?
+- Product document with the specification approved by stakeholders?
 - Have we got a rough idea about what KPIs we want to measure?
-- Have we got enough backlog/user stories well described?
+- Our backlog has user's stories well described?
-- What are our weaknesses in the project's scope?
+- What are our feature weaknesses in the project's scope?

 ---